ELIXIR-IIB-training/website/_posts/2017-06-19-metagenomics-workshop-and-school-bari.md

 **DEADLINE FOR APPLICATION**:

-- **Workshop and Summer School**:
+- **Workshop**:
   - early registration: 20th April, 2017
+  - late registration for abstract's submission: 15 May, 2017
+  - late registration: 9th June, 2017
+- **Summer School**
+  - early registration: 20th April, 2017
+  - late registration if you want to secure a room at the Una Hotel Regina: 30th April, 2017
-  - late registration: 2nd May, 2017
+  - late registration if you don't need a room at the Una Hotel Regina: 19th May, 2017

 [Abstract submission for oral and poster presentation at the workshop](../../../miscellaneous/metagenomics-bari-2017-abstract-submission.html)